Revised April 2021, April 2015, April 2002, June 1997

 - ACEP recommends that emergency physicians receive timely feedback on any performance-based measures used to determine compensation.

-- Regardless of the compensation method or practice arrangement, emergency physicians are entitled to fair and equitable compensation, taking into account their experience and added value to the practice, market conditions, and other appropriate circumstances.
+- Regardless of the compensation method or practice arrangement, emergency physicians are entitled to fair and equitable compensation, taking into account their experience, clinical and administrative services provided, added value to the practice, market conditions, and other appropriate circumstances or factors.

 - Emergency physicians should understand their employment agreements and should consider obtaining review by legal counsel prior to signing a contract.